Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’re the type of training athlete that obsesses over statistics and the finest of details, than the Suunto t3d is for you.
 Capable of compiling all of your training minutia and interacting with several Suunto peripherals, the t3d is quite the comprehensive beast.
 While the t3d might be best suited for cardio related activities, I found it to be a bit troublesome when wearing gloves or engaging in any sort of wrist movement because the buttons were easily pressed when I didn’t want them to.
+Nevertheless, it is still one of the best fitness trackers in its price range.

 Build, Feel, & Aesthetic: